-Advisory committees serve to ensure that students receive a quality education and learn the skills they need for their chosen fields.
+Several departments at NLC have advisory committees, composed of local employers and business leaders.
+Advisory committees help ensure that students receive a quality education and learn the skills they need for their chosen fields.

 Functions of an advisory committee include:

 - evaluating the goals and objectives of the program curriculum;

 - identifying needed skills and competencies for each occupation;

 - suggesting program revisions as needed;